WSU-janderson/project6-multiset-design-trekker-8472/README.md

 one factor that will be O(N), that is the total army count (if counting the whole army each time.) this can be mitigated with a increment/decrement upon each unit creation and deletion.

-Set Operations:
+## Set Operations:

-There are several different set operations that may be of use.
+&nbsp;&nbsp;&nbsp;&nbsp; There are several different set operations that may be of use.
 For example in many games one can creat specific subsets of units in one's army.
 Also, to compare different strengths, one must also be able to compare where the army's intersect and where they have difference It is also useful to determine what upgrades one army may have that the other does not.
 For example if there is a scenario where the enemy is supposed to achieve final victory no matter what the player does, the difference one will reveal weaknesses for further unit generation to wipe out the player.

-Extension Feature:
+## Extension Feature:

+&nbsp;&nbsp;&nbsp;&nbsp; In order for game play to be satisfying to the player, there needs to pleasing mecanics, dynamics, and aesthetics.
+As described in "MDA: A Formal Approach to Game Design and Game Research":

+>>Aesthetics What makes a game "fun"?
+How do we know a specific type of fun when we see it?...Dynamics work to create
+> aesthetic experiences.
+For example, challenge is created by things like time pressure and opponent play.
+Fellowship
+> can be encouraged by sharing information across certain members of a session (a team) or supplying winning conditions
+> that are more difficult to achieve alone (such as capturing an enemy base)...Mechanics are the various actions,
+> behaviors and control mechanisms afforded to the player within a game context.
+Together with the gameís content
+> (levels, assets and so on) the mechanics support overall gameplay dynamics.[2]

 Using one unit and another with the addition of an appropriate amount of time, there can be two separate units that merge into a single better unit.
 For example, if the player has a marine and robotic "AI" armor, the two units could merge to form the "starship trooper ape unit or at least a differently named facsimile of one.
 With this action, it gives another avenue for the player to progress in power without the creation of new units when unit capped for total